scottw2/scottw2.github.io/_posts/2022-06-24-mapping-uk-house-prices-in-r.md

  </div>

-I also created a grid map just for London, as London has a high population (~8.9 million) and a whole bunch of regional inequalities.
+I also created a grid map just for London, as London is notorious for it's (regional) inequalities.
 I therefore thought it would be interesting to visualise it individually.
-I also used different price bins to better represent London's property market, which is why the colours are different to the other price maps.
+I also used different price bins to better represent London's property market, so the colours are different to the other price maps to avoid confusion.

 <div style="width:100%;border:none"><iframe
      src="/assets/widgets/house-prices/london_grid2.html"